-Who is this level 3 food safety supervisor course for?
+Who is this level 3 food safety and hygiene for?

-This Level 3 Food safety training is suitable for business owners, managers and supervisors in all types of food-handling businesses.
+This food safety training course is suitable for business owners, managers and supervisors in all types of food-handling businesses.
 Establishments such as Cafes, bars, fast food outlets, takeaways, restaurants, hospitals and schools will benefit from this online course.

 An essential part of a manager's and supervisor's role is to understand their legal responsibilities and effectively supervise the implementation of safe and hygienic food practices in business, ensuring all food-handlers follow them.
 They must comply with the provisions of Regulation (EC) 852/2004 of the European Parliament on the Hygiene of Foodstuffs.